How to write a great LinkedIn profile

 Complete every section

-Don’t half-ass your LinkedIn profile.
-You gotta use your full ass.
+Please don’t half-ass your LinkedIn profile.
+Always use your full ass.

 3. Any photo where you could possibly look topless – so no strapless dresses!